Inés Cifuentes: Contributions to Science & Education

 In 2006, she was named as the sixth recipient of the National Hispanic scientist of the year by the Museum of Science & Industry in Tampa.
 In 2007, she received the math and science award from the Hispanic Heritage Foundation.
-She became a director of Carnegie Academy for Science Education (CASE) where she was responsible for training about 100 Washington public elementary school teachers.
+She assisted in establishing and became a director of Carnegie Academy for Science Education (CASE) where she was responsible for training Washington public elementary school teachers in both science and effective teaching methods.
 Cifuentes taught then science and math within a summer program and then worked with them during the year at their designated schools.

 Inés Cifuentes made an effort in the early 2000s to open a charter school to aid minority students.
 Unfortunately, she was unsuccessful in her efforts.
 Her plan was to set up a Jaime Escalante Public Charter School in Silver Spring in hopes in helping the SAT scores of minority students.

 Cifuentes was also a board president of Casa de Maryland.
 This is an organization that focusing on the rights of immigrants.
 She additionally was a co-chairmen on the board of directors for the dance company Dance Exchange in Takoma Park.